Seven projects for KP included in CPEC: Khattak

 -

-Seven projects for KP included in CPEC: KhattakJanuary 01, 2017Print : Peshawar
+Seven projects for KP included in CPEC: KhattakJanuary 01, 2017Print : National

 NOWSHERA: Chief Minister Pervez Khattak has said that seven projects for Khyber Pakhtunkhwa have been included in the multi-billion dollars China-Pakistan Economic Corridor (CPEC).